sforcin/LoRaWAN-Raspberry-Pi/Hardware/01_RaspberryPi_SX1262_Setup/Issues.md

 - Double-check `RESET`, `BUSY`, and `DIO1` pins are connected to GPIOs.
 - Ensure you're using **3.3V** (not 5V).
 - NSS (chip select) must be properly defined in code.
-- If using BeeGee’s library: confirm correct pin config via `setPins()`.
 - Make sure you are using the correct frequency (915 Hz for USA)
 - Double check wiring diagram for raspberry pi and chip